mdancho84/mdancho84.github.io/_posts/2024-03-31-pdf-scraping-openai.md

 This is a simple 2 step process we'll cover today:

 1. **Extract PDF Text:** We'll use `pdftools` to extract text
-2. **Summarize Text with OpenAI:** We'll use `httr` to connect to OpenAI's API and summarize our PDF document
+2. **Summarize Text with OpenAI's LLMs:** We'll use `httr` to connect to OpenAI's API and summarize our PDF document

 ## Business Objective: